-Thank you for the opportunity to testify in today's legislative hearing on Senate Bill 1013, finance and economics, with specific focus on financial assurance frameworks and financial indemnity models.
-Founded in 1981, Industrial Economics is a privately-owned professional services firm expert in the areas of financial and natural resource economics.
+Thank you for the opportunity to testify in today's legislative hearing on Senate Bill 699,

+Department of Energy Carbon Capture and Sequestration Program Amendments Act of 2011.
+I am a frameworks and financial indemnity models.
+Founded in 1981, Industrial Economics is a privatelyowned professional services firm expert in the areas of financial and natural resource economics.
 The clients of the firm span the public and private sectors.